The Road to the Churchyard

 "The Road to the Churchyard" (Der Weg zum Friedhof) is a short story by Thomas Mann.
-Initially appeared in 1900 in Simplicissimus.
-Appeared in 1903 in an anthology of Mann's six short stories, entitled collectively as Six Novellen.
-Published after his death as part of Death in Venice and Other Stories.
+It initially appeared in 1900 in Simplicissimus and then in 1903 in an anthology of Mann's six short stories, entitled Six Novellen.
+It was published in 1922 as "The Way to the Churchyard" in Helen Tracy Lowe-Porter's translation of Mann's Stories of Three Decades, and in 1988 in Death in Venice and Other Stories, translated by David Luke.
+It has also been translated as "The Path to the Cemetery".

 This work parodies Naturalism (e.g. the alcoholism) and Mann's own Nietzschean influences.
 The recurrent protest present here in a comic vein, as well as in many other Mann's works, is against ignorant vitality epitomized here as the young boy on the bicycle.

 Plot

 The short story begins with a description of the gravel paved road to the churchyard, as well as of the half-paved highway running parallel to it.
 During the introduction sequence, various persons travelling it are described, such as soldiers marching, apprentices heading into town, or merchants travelling by cart.

 The story then moves onto a physical description of the main character, Lobgott Piepsam.
-His wardrobe is described as a bit short for him, with sings of aging present of it, but overall, quite inconspicuous.
-His face is, on the contrary, memorable because of his nose.
+His trousers are too short for him, and his black kid gloves were shabby and his collar frayed.
+His face is remarkable because of his nose.
 It is large, covered in marks and, in contrast to his pale face, red.
-The reason for his going to the church is given as well, he is heading to visit the graves of his wife and children.
-His children died young, as infants, and his wife died six months prior.
-His entire demeanor is that of grief, much more than that of a grieving husband and father.
-He is an alcoholic, without the support of a family.
+He is going to the church to visit the graves of his wife and children.
+His children died as infants, and his wife died in childbirth six months before.
+His demeanor is one of grief.
+He is an alcoholic, without a family.

-Next, a young boy tries to pass him, only to be stopped when Lobgott threatens with a formal complaint to the city government, because he is driving a bike on the church road where that isn't permitted.
-The boy simply shrugs him off, and tries to drive off.
-Lobgott runs after him, grabs the rear side of the bike and cause that bike to overturn.
-The boy responds by punching him in the chest, and further threatening him, should he again stop him.
+Next, a young boy on a bicycle passes him, but stops when Lobgott threatens with a formal complaint to the city government, because he is riding a bike on the church road where that isn't permitted.
+The boy simply shrugs him off and tries to drive off.
+Lobgott runs after him, grabs the back of the bike and causes it to fall over.
+The boy responds by punching him in the chest and further threatening him, should he again stop him.

-When the boy drives off, Lobgott proceeds to yell, cuss and scream uncontrollably at this perceived offense.
+When the boy drives off, Lobgott proceeds to yell, curse, and scream uncontrollably for riding a bike on the path to the cemetery.
 A crowd gathers around him, of which he remains unaware, and in the end loses consciousness, with the ambulance driving him away.